Go All Out When You Thank Your Year-End Donors

 Invest in a good CRM/database

 Plain and simple, a good CRM (customer relationship management)/database can help you raise more money.
 You can segment your donors by giving amount and politely ask them to give a little more in your next appeal – $35 or $50 instead of $25.
-Many organizations don’t ask their donors to upgrade their gifts and you’re leaving money on the table when you neglect to do this.
+Many organizations don’t ask their donors to upgrade their gifts and you’re leaving money on the table when you don’t do this.

 A good database can help you with retention, which will save you money since it costs less to keep donors than to acquire new ones.
 Donor retention continues to be a huge problem.
+Having a good database also helps with donor engagement.

 Many CRMs have built-in payment processors.
 If not, invest in a good one